Insurance Claims Reconciliation: A Structural Guide to Automation

 Why Bordereau-Based Reporting Creates Structural Lag

-The standard mechanism for delegated partners to report their claims activity to a carrier is the bordereau — a periodic batch report, typically submitted monthly or quarterly, summarizing all claims, payments, and transactions during the period.
-The bordereau model was built for a different era of insurance operations, one in which batch reporting was the only practical option.
+The standard mechanism for delegated partners to report their claims activity is the bordereau — a periodic batch report, typically submitted monthly or quarterly, summarizing all claims, payments, and transactions during the period.
+The bordereau model was built for a different era of insurance operations.
 In the current environment, it creates a structural information lag that directly affects reconciliation quality.

 A monthly bordereau means the carrier is always working with data that is between one and thirty days old.
 By the time the finance team begins reconciling a given month's activity, the transactions being reviewed may already be several weeks stale.
 Discrepancies discovered at that point — an overpayment, a misallocated reserve, an unauthorized payment — have already had weeks to affect fund balances and downstream reporting.